z33kz33k/mtg/README.md

     * All Untapped decklist types featured in YT videos are supported: regular, profile and meta deck
     * Both old TCGPlayer site and TCGPlayer Infinite are supported
     * Both international and native Hareruya sites are supported
-    * LigaMagic is the only sore spot that demands from me investing in scraping APIs to bypass their CloudFlare protection and be fully supported (anyway, the logic to scrape them is already in place)
     * All those mentioned above work even if they are behind shortener links and need unshortening first
     * Sites that need it are scraped using [Selenium](https://github.com/SeleniumHQ/Selenium)
     * Link trees posted in descriptions/comments are expanded